charltoncr/ChaCha20/DOCUMENTATION.md

 tight call NewSmallMemory() instead of New for a much smaller memory footprint.
 Processing speed then will be dramatically slower for long byte slices.
-As an alternative, TuneParallel can also adjust memory allocation vs speed for parallel processing, achieving four times the speed of non-parallel processing with a minimal memory footprint.
+As an alternative, TuneParallel can also adjust memory allocation vs speed for parallel processing, achieving 5.1 times the speed of non-parallel processing with a minimal memory footprint.
 ```
 ## TYPES